Jasmy118/MyProjects/Project 3/README.md

 ## PROJECT: SURVIVAL ANALYSIS OF EXPRESSION DATA FROM PRIMARY COLORECTAL CANCERS IN R

 ### 1. Importing libraries
+The below 3 libraries are used for this analysis.
 ![1a.png](https://github.com/Jasmy118/MyProjects/blob/master/Project%203/Images%26Files/1a.png)

 ### 2. Description of data